Post-Judgment Asset Protection in Florida

 Homestead

 The Florida homestead exemption protects a primary residence from forced sale by judgment creditors with no dollar cap.
 A $5 million home receives the same protection as a $200,000 home.
-Acreage limits apply instead: one-half acre within a municipality, 160 acres outside one.
+Acreage limits apply: one-half acre within a municipality, 160 acres outside one.
 The property must be the owner’s actual residence.

 Retirement Accounts

-Qualified retirement plans including 401(k) accounts, IRAs, pensions, and 403(b) accounts are fully exempt from judgment creditors under Florida law and federal ERISA protections.
+Qualified retirement plans, including 401(k) accounts, IRAs, pensions, and 403(b) accounts, are fully exempt from judgment creditors under Florida law and federal ERISA protections.

 Head of Household Wages

 A person who provides more than half the support for a dependent is fully exempt from wage garnishment in Florida.
 The exemption must be claimed affirmatively by filing the appropriate form with the court.
+Once wages are deposited into a bank account, the exemption follows the funds for up to six months if they remain traceable to the exempt source.

 Life Insurance and Annuities